Back to guides

 The goal of this guide is to simplify the process.
 Instead of adjusting many advanced settings, you will learn a practical baseline configuration that works well in daily use.

 We will also cover when to change those settings—for example on public WiFi, restrictive networks, or when specific apps behave differently with VPN enabled.
+If you are still deciding which protocol to start with, compare Best VPN Protocol for Android.
+If you are diagnosing a symptom instead of choosing settings, open Android VPN Troubleshooting: 12 Common Fixes.

 Quick Summary